|Further Reading||Top 5 Most Interesting Facts About Medieval Society|

 Because of this medieval armies would meet on a battlefield and send individual skirmishing parties toward each other.
 Depending on the time period and location these skirmishing parties would be primarily ill-equipped infantry with supporting archers and some knights.

 When the two skirmishing parties met in the field they would take turns fighting with each other.
 Even the best-trained and equipped infantry troops would only fight for around 5 minutes before being completely exhausted.
 These tired conscripted soldiers would then retreat behind the next line of infantry and rest before returning to battle.

 After about 2-3 hours of doing this, both armies would be exhausted from fighting.
 This was when the knights would enter the field and route the opposing force.

 Historians know of this method of medieval fighting from the surviving copies of De Re Militari which was the de-facto guide on medieval warfare in Europe.
 This book explains how medieval tactics were based around demoralizing the enemy force and striking quickly.

-It is because of how medieval armies fought that battles were over in only a couple hours.
-Even the best trained troops would only last a couple hours of direct fighting before becoming tired.
+It is because of how medieval armies fought that battles were over in only a couple of hours.
+Even the best-trained troops would only last a couple of hours of direct fighting before becoming tired.

 Examples Of Famous Medieval Battles And Their Time Lengths

 It was rare to see a medieval battle where both sides fought directly.
-If you were in a medieval army you would spend a majority of your time marching to out maneuver your opponent with only a tiny amount of time fighting.
+If you were in a medieval army you would spend the majority of your time marching to outmaneuver your opponent with only a tiny amount of time-fighting.